 The methods and assumptions described above may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, while the Authority believes its valuation methodologies are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
-There were no changes in the methods and assumptions used for the year ended September 30, 2018.
+There were no changes in the methods and assumptions used for the fiscal year ended September 30, 2021.

 Fair Value of Investments: The financial assets measured at fair value on a recurring basis include the Authority's FNMA and GNMA Certificates.
-There were no liabilities measured at fair value on a recurring basis at September 30, 2018.
-The fair value of the Authority's FNMA and GNMA Certificates at September 30, 2018 and 2017 were all considered to be Level 2 assets.
+There were no liabilities measured at fair value on a recurring basis at September 30, 2021 and 2020.
+The fair value of the Authority's FNMA and GNMA Certificates at September 30, 2021 and 2020 were all considered to be Level 2 assets.